Anaskaysar/EncryptIQ-Conveys-Intelligence-And-Insight-Into-Encryption/my-project/README.md

 npm run dev
 ```

-This will start the development server, and you can access the project at `http://localhost:3000` by default.
+This will start the development server, and you can access the project at `http://localhost:5173` or `http://localhost:3000` by default.

 ## Folder Structure